 The Mini MBA offers something very different—an accelerated business program, with an emphasis on the student's specific needs.
-For those interested in studying longer term, or those looking to supplement their business education, the Mini MBA can be the perfect complement to a full-time MBA.
+For those interested in studying longer term, or those looking to supplement their business education, the shorter, more flexible sample MBA format can be the perfect complement to a full-time MBA.

-But what exactly does it involve?
+But what exactly does the Mini MBA involve?
 And is it worth your time and money?

 What is the Mini MBA?

-The Mini MBA, as the name would suggest, is a fast-track format of the MBA, concentrating what would be one or two years of content into around 40 hours of tuition.
+The Mini MBA, as the name would suggest, is a fast-track format MBA format, concentrating what would be one or two years of content into around 40 hours of tuition.

-“[The Mini MBA] is like a balcony view of the business landscape, offering a view of how all the pieces work together,” comments Jacque Anderson (pictured below), assistant dean at Opus College of Business at the University of St Thomas in Minnesota.
+“It's like a balcony view of the business landscape, offering a view of how all the pieces work together,” says Jacque Anderson, assistant dean at Opus College of Business at the University of St Thomas in Minnesota.

 Their program provides an introductory insight into business, preparing students for what might be a further exploration, or just a foundational understanding of the area.

-The Mini MBA exists mainly in two formats—a week-long accelerated program, or a weekly extended program that takes place, often online, over a number of months.
+The Mini MBA exists mainly in two formats—a one- to two-week long accelerated program, or a weekly extended program that takes place, often online, over a number of months.

 The extended format tends to spread over the course of 12-14 weeks, delivered in weekly classes of three to four hours.
-The Mini MBA at Opus, for example, focuses on a different topic each week, such as finance, business ethics, and leadership.
+Self-paced students are in control of their learning.

-The cost for a Mini MBA varies depending on where you take them—they are, unsurprisingly, significantly cheaper.
+The cost of a Mini MBA course varies depending on where you take it—but programs are, unsurprisingly, significantly cheaper.

-Tuition fees start at around $2k—the price of the Marketing Week Mini MBA—and go up to just shy of $6k—the cost of the Mini MBA at Pepperdine Graziadio Business School in California.
+Tuition fees start at around $500—the price of Miami University: Farmer Mini MBA certificate—and rise to just shy of $6k—the cost of the Mini MBA at Pepperdine Graziadio Business School in California.

 Why should I do a Mini MBA?